alandefreitas/futures/docs/futures/launching.md

 {{ code_snippet("future_types/launching.cpp", "ready_future") }}

-The function returns a [vfuture], which represents a [basic_future] with no associated shared state extensions.
+The function returns a [vfuture], which represents a [basic_future] with no associated operation state extensions.

 ## Executors